3-Gene carrier screen

 Arranging a Test

 Your doctor will have completed a Reproductive carrier screening request form.
-Make sure you tell your doctor if you are already pregnant or have a family history of any of the disorders you are being screened for, so that this can be noted on the request form.
+Make sure you tell your doctor if you are already pregnant or have a family history of the disorders you are being screened for, so that this can be noted on the request form.

 Your blood sample can be taken at any Sonic Healthcare pathology collection centre.
 No special preparation or booking is necessary.